EndOfBehelit/Configuring-Pihole-at-home/README.md

 <img width="873" height="728" alt="imagen" src="https://github.com/user-attachments/assets/d480c41f-ec2b-4b08-a512-6267cebdad43" />

-*IF YOU USE A 5.0 WIFI IT'S NOT GOING TO WORK!!*
+*⚠️ If you use a 5 GHz Wi-Fi network, it won’t work!!!⚠️*

 In case you have a 5.0 Wifi, it's needed to configure in your router a 2.4 wifi (important to have the same host in the IP addresses) and connect there the pihole.
-The Raspberry is going to block adds from all the wifi, 2.4 or 5.0 if the host in the IP addresses it's the same.
+The Raspberry is going to block ads from all the wifi, 2.4 or 5.0 if the host in the IP addresses it's the same.
 If everything went well, the LED will be on.

-Once the OS finalice the installation, you can take the microSD and insert it in the Raspberry.
+Once the OS finishes the installation, you can take the microSD and insert it in the Raspberry.
 The Raspberry Pi has three connections (HDMI, USB OTG, and Power) and one microSD slot.
 Ironically, to power the Raspberry Pi, you have to use the USB port with the charger, not the dedicated power port.

 <img width="1063" height="603" alt="imagen" src="https://github.com/user-attachments/assets/aa9a186e-a287-4270-8cb1-be2b222e80f3" />